everestial/phase-extender/README.md

 **phase-Extender** is designed to create long range haplotyes (and possible GW haplotype) using haplotype file created from multisample VCF.
 Owing to it's RBphased method which contains information from multiple SNP position, it can solve proper haplotype state even with small number of samples which is important in emerging research models. phase-Extender also provides the benefit of allowing the user to control haplotype extension by allowing fexible values in parameters `snpTh`, `minHets`, `log2Odds cut off`, `useSample`, `bed`.
 This way a user provide a more flexible means of controlling the phase extension.

-# Recursive application of haplotype phase extension
-  ***phase-Extender maynot be able to prepare a full length phased haplotype in one run.*** This is not the limitation but rather a intended feature in this tool.
-The reason is to provide flexibility and allow the user to control phase extension.
-A controllable haplotype extension is largely required method for phase extension in emerging research model owing to resource scarcity.
-The main idea is to first run **phase-Extender** with higher `log2Odds cut off` for several samples.
-Then merge the output of each sample to run another round of **phase extension** with concessive (lower) `log2Odds cut off`.
-So, when applied recursively we reduced the number of haplotypes and increase the length of haplotypes in each chromosome.

-  So, controllable haplotype extension is a novel feature intended in **phase-Extender**.
-A full length recursive phase extension is illustrated in this link [phase Extender on recursive mode](some website??) using the bash script.